 Reflecting on that experience and subsequent conversations with informants I can see several elements of the rara band which find their parallels in Haitian Christian churches.
 These would include the writing of original songs by church musical groups, a strong functioning lay structure in the local church, the use of rhythmic music accompanied by hand clapping and the use of homemade musical instruments.

-Observation written for Paul Hiebert's graduate-level course in "Phenomenology and Institutions of Folk Religions"
+Observation written for an assignment in a doctoral-level course in "Phenomenology and Institutions of Folk Religions"